Command Chains Reference

 Decision Points:

-- Contract coverage: Ensure coverage meets your requirements before validation.
+- Spec validation: Ensure coverage meets your requirements before validation.

 - Validation: If validation fails, review and fix contracts, then re-run.